Carbonio Mobile#

 carbonio mobile doAddEASFilter and account=user@example.com,contains=android fixed 14.1 blocking true

-Adds a protocol filter that will restrict the pool of available EAS versions to 14.1 if the user agent name contains the string ‘android’ only for .
+Adds a protocol filter that will restrict the pool of available EAS versions to 14.1 if the user agent name contains the string ‘android’ only for user@example.com.
 No more EAS filters will be evaluated after this one due to the ‘blocking’ directive.

 doDeleteEASFilter